0x9ONU/Obsidian-Notes/2 - Sophomore Year/Fall 2023/Digital Structures and Algorithms One/Week 10/DSA Week 10 - Day 2.md

 - **Initializaiton**
 	- Ensure loop invariant is true at start of the loop
 - **Maintenance**
-	- Ensure loop invariant is maintained withe ach iteration
+	- Ensure loop invariant is maintained with each iteration
-	- Can suume it is true for previous iterations, and show that the given iteration maintains the property
+	- Can assume it is true for previous iterations, and show that the given iteration maintains the property
 - **Termination**
 	- Analyzing the loop invariant upon loop termination should help demonstrate the algorithm is correct.
 ```